mtheoryx/react-redux-es6/devnotes/shownotes.md

 A Thunk is a function that wraps and expression in order to delay its evaluation.
 Returning functions from functions is a common thing in functional programming.

+# Testing React

+Mocha is mature, well supported, and used in this course.

+Jest is from facebook, and more of a wrapper around jasmine, but is maturing quickly.

+AVA is relatively new, but offers some amazing promise in the future.

+## Helpers

+### React Test utils

+- shallowRender
+- Renders a single Component
+- No DOM required
+- prefer this approach because it's fast

+- renderIntoDocument
+- requires a DOM, but not really a browser
+- supports simulating actions

+#### DOM interactions

+- wordy, weird method names
+- there are some alternatives to consider
+- Simulate is useful for simulating interactions once you finally have a DOM component reference.

+### Enzyme

+- Recommended right on the react test utils page
+- From Airbnb, excellent documentation
+- Looks a lot like jQuery, as far as selectors
+- An abstraction of React Test Utils
+- But also uses JSDOM to provide an in-memory DOM
+- And uses Cheerio to provide fast jQuery style selectors

+## Where to run tests?

+### browser

+- slower

+### Headless browser

+- faster

+### In-memory DOM

+- Benefits of headless
+- MUCH faster than other options
+- quick to set up
+- You can just run your test with node

+## Naming tests

+- x.test.js is the preferred convention

+## Where to place them?

+- Placing the test alongside the file under test
+- Imports are clean
+- Less distraction
+- Clear visibility to tests, so you can notice a file that lacks a corresponding test file.
+- refactoring or moving is easier since they will always live alongside each other

+## Course test plan summary:

+- React components and Redux
+- Mocha with Expect
+- In-memory DOM via JSDOM
+- Enzyme test helper